lolsZz/content-optimiser/USAGE_GUIDE.md

 **Solutions**:
 - Try using `code` mode instead of `docs` mode for less aggressive optimization
+- Check if auto-detection incorrectly classified your content
-- Check the report to see which rules were triggered most frequently
+- Check the report to see which optimizations were applied
-- Consider modifying the patterns in `optimization_rules.py` if needed

-#### Issue: Policy Filter Removing Needed Content
+#### Issue: Content Detection Not Working as Expected

-**Symptoms**: Important files are being identified as policy pages and excluded.

-**Solution**: Use the `--no-policy-filter` option to include all content.
+**Symptoms**: Files are being optimized with the wrong content helper.

+**Solution**:
+- Specify the mode explicitly instead of using auto-detection
+- Check file extensions to ensure they match the content type

 ## Use Cases and Examples